kubernetes/website/docs/tasks/administer-cluster/static-pod.md

 **If you are running clustered Kubernetes and are using static pods to run a pod on every node, you should probably be using a [DaemonSet](/docs/concepts/workloads/controllers/daemonset/)!**

-*Static pods* are managed directly by kubelet daemon on a specific node, without API server observing it.
-It does not have associated any replication controller, kubelet daemon itself watches it and restarts it when it crashes.
-There is no health check though.
+*Static pods* are managed directly by kubelet daemon on a specific node, without the API server observing it.
+It does not have an associated replication controller, and kubelet daemon itself watches it and restarts it when it crashes.
+There is no health check.
 Static pods are always bound to one kubelet daemon and always run on the same node with it.

-Kubelet automatically creates so-called *mirror pod* on Kubernetes API server for each static pod, so the pods are visible there, but they cannot be controlled from the API server.
+Kubelet automatically creates so-called *mirror pod* on the Kubernetes API server for each static pod, so the pods are visible there, but they cannot be controlled from the API server.

 ## Static pod creation